-I’ve been making cucumber soup for as long as we’ve had a garden, which is going on 16 years now.
+I’ve been making cucumber soup for as long as we’ve had a garden, which is going on 20 years now.
 One of the challenges of growing your own food is finding a way to turn lots and lots of veggies into breakfast, lunch and dinner.
-So anytime I can take an armload of produce and make them into a main course, I’m sold.
+So anytime I can take an armload of produce and make it into a main course, I’m sold.
 I’ve tried five? seven? ten? different recipes over the years and learned a few things along the way: I don’t like chilled soups that cook any ingredients: I want the bright, fresh taste of my raw veggies to really shine.
 I also don’t like versions that call for stock.
 I find them too soup-like.
 This meal at its best is spoonfuls of juice and crunch and green.
 Here, find my favorite combination of summer flavors, one that’s sure to make you close your eyes and say ummm,ummm.

 Makes 2-4 servings